nimatajikh/Punching-Shear-Strength-Prediction-Using-ML-and-GEP/README.md

 # **Punching-Shear-Strength-Prediction-Using-ML-and-GEP**

-This repository contains the source code, dataset, and simulation results used in the study: “Integrating Machine Learning and Genetic Expression Programming for Enhanced Punching Shear Strength Prediction”
+This repository contains the source code, dataset, and simulation results used in the study: “Integrating machine learning and genetic expression programming for enhanced punching shear strength prediction”

 # **Overview**